Smart Cities & Living Labs

 Smart Cities and Living labs are increasingly used as real life laboratories in order to pave the way for the implementation of smart technology in the physical environment.
 A public environment that is embedded with sensors and equipped with cameras that are always ‘ON’ may transform our understanding of the public sphere.
 Living Labs and Smart Cities raise significant legal and ethical concerns because they transform an challenge valuable elements of the public sphere.

 The Living Lab is a relatively new phenomenon that originated in the United States and has recently been introduced in Europe and the Netherlands.
-A Living Lab is a space - sometimes a city, sometimes a neighborhood, sometimes a house - that has been designated as a zone of experimentation.
+A Living Lab is a space - sometimes a city, sometimes a neighbourhood, sometimes a house - that has been designated as a zone of experimentation.
 Scientists, in collaboration with governments and companies, are allowed to conduct experiments in such an area on people in that area.

 Download the article (in Dutch) here.